neoalexy/ThreatWatch/README.md

 2. **Description pattern matching** — regex on `"vulnerability in [X]"` and `"[X] is vulnerable"`.
 Noisy but recovers some CVEs without CPE.
 3. **`unknown`** — fallback when neither source yields a result.

 The structural problem: CVEs in `Awaiting Analysis` status have no CPE data.
 These are often the most recent and highest-EPSS entries — NVD analysts can take days to process them.
-The tool excludes `unknown` from vendor rankings, which means the rankings slightly undercount brand-new threats.
+The tool marks them `unknown` and excludes them from vendor rankings, which means the rankings slightly undercount brand-new threats.
+A more complete fallback would use the `sourceIdentifier` field — the CNA that published the CVE — but that requires mapping CNA identifiers to vendor names, which is doable but outside the 2h scope.

-A more complete fallback would use `sourceIdentifier` — the CNA that reported the CVE — but mapping CNA identifiers to vendor names requires a lookup table that's outside the scope of this implementation.
+A disputed severity flag is also computed: when the NVD primary CVSS score and the CNA secondary score differ by more than 2.0 points, something is worth a second look.
+Vendors have incentive to score their own vulnerabilities lower.

-Vendors have incentive to score their own vulnerabilities conservatively.
-When a CNA's secondary CVSS score differs from NVD's primary by more than 2.0 points, the CVE is flagged as disputed — a signal that warrants independent review.
+Watched vendors (google, microsoft, github, okta, slack, salesforce) are defined in `config.py`.
+In production this would be user-configurable — loaded from a file or environment variable based on the organization's actual SaaS stack.

 ### CVSS vs EPSS